stereolabs/zed-sdk/object detection/custom detector/python/pytorch_yolov7/README.md

 ## Training your own model

-This sample can use any model trained with YOLOv5, including custom trained one.
-For a getting started on how to trained a model on a custom dataset with YOLOv5, see here https://docs.ultralytics.com/tutorials/train-custom-datasets/
+This sample can use any model trained with YOLOv7, including custom trained one.
+For a getting started on how to trained a model on a custom dataset with YOLOv7, see here example notebook https://colab.research.google.com/drive/1X9A8odmK4k6l26NDviiT6dd6TgR-piOa

 ## Support